Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Passing a function or a class as a parameter or return type

 `typing.Callable` can be used to annotate callback parameters or functions returned by higher-order functions.
-Syntax as follows:

-`Callable[[ParamType1, ParamType2, ...], ReturnType]`
+Syntax as follows: `Callable[[ParamType1, ParamType2, ...], ReturnType]`

-The argument list must be a list of types (or ...) and a single type for the return type.
+The argument list must be a list of types (or `...`) and have a single type for the return type:

 ```python
 from typing import Callable